Guide to vision care benefits for First Nations and Inuit

 Prior approvals are required for all requests and are valid until the end of client's frequency period.

 Providers are encouraged to check with the NIHB program to ensure the client has met the frequency guidelines for an eye exam or eyewear (if not, the claim cannot be paid).
-Providers should obtain prior approval from the NIHB regional office in the province/territory where the service is provided.
+Providers must obtain prior approval from the NIHB regional office in the province/territory where the service is provided.
 The regional office will provide a prior approval number for the purpose of billing the claim, which can include the eye exam, the eyewear, or both.
-Prior approval also ensures that the provider and the client are aware of the amount of coverage that is available, and can select eyewear accordingly.
+A prior approval also informs the provider and the client the total amount of coverage that is available, and can select eyewear accordingly.
 Providers should contact the NIHB regional office for additional information on the prior approval process.

 Clients are encouraged to: